MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-copy-matched-items-get-started.md

 ## Licensing and Subscriptions

 See the [licensing requirements for Information Protection](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-protection) for details on the subscriptions that support DLP.
-You do not need any additional licenses over what is needed for endpoint DLP.
+You don't need any additional licenses over what is needed for endpoint DLP.

 ## Permissions

 Standard DLP permissions are required.
-For more informations, see [Permissions](dlp-create-deploy-policy.md#permissions).
+For more information, see [Permissions](dlp-create-deploy-policy.md#permissions).

 ### Onboard devices